pepa65/becrypt/README.md

 printf 'p4ssw0rd' |becrypt '$2a$10$nWFwjoFo4zhyVosdYMb6XOxZqlVB9Bk0TzOvmuo16oIwMZJXkpanW'
 ```

-The result of a CHECK command is a plaintext 'yes' or 'no' on stdout,
+The result of a CHECK command is a plaintext 'Y' or 'N' on stdout,
 with corresponding returncodes 0 and 1.
 If the `-q` or `--quiet` flag is given, no stdout is produced, only the returncode.